puskarpeter/frinxio.github.io/frinx-uniconfig/user-guide/operational-procedures/postgres-tls/readme.md

 # TLS encryption for Postgres database

 By default all the communication to the database is not encrypted.
-In deployments where Uniconfig is running separately from database, the traffic might be visible to unwanted eyes.
+In deployments where UniConfig is running separately from database, the traffic might be visible to unwanted eyes.
 Here are the steps to enabling TLS encryption for communication with the database.

 ## Generating self-signed certificate using OpenSSL